ethanlq/SCMA-codebook/README.md

 2. LP-SCMA contains our current work  of SCMA codebook design with low-complexity of decoding, i.e., "A Design of Low-Projection SCMA Codebooks for
 Downlink Satellite Internet of Things".

+3. Good Multidimensioanl constellation contains our newly design MD constellations in the paper ``Designing Enhanced Multi-dimensional
+Constellations for Code-Domain NOMA‘’

 3. CODEBOOK-COLLECTIONS  is the codebook set of existing works.

 4. NC-SCMA: The designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO"